appsemble/appsemble/packages/studio/pages/docs/02-guides/resources.md

 - **resource.subscription.status**: Fetch the status of a resource notifications subscription.
 (See [notifications](notifications.md).)

-> Note: By default all resource calls are private.
+> Note: By default all resource calls are public.

 ## External resources